VS

 In terms of recent activity, Michael McKinson has been fighting more than David Avanesyan.

-McKinson's last 5 fights have come over a period of 3 years and 3 months, meaning he has been fighting on average every 7 months and 25 days.
+McKinson's last 5 fights have come over a period of 3 years, 8 months and 27 days, which means he has been fighting approximately every 9 months.
 In those fights, he fought a total of 49 rounds, meaning that they have lasted 9.8 rounds on average.

 What are the odds on McKinson vs Avanesyan?

 Sorry, we couldn’t find any odds for McKinson vs Avanesyan yet.
-If a contest doesn’t have odds initially after it is announced, bookmakers usually release them closer to the day of the fight.
+If odds are not available initially after the fight is announced, bookmakers usually release them closer to the day of the fight.

 Prediction Input